 Not only should you max out your 401(k), you should save an additional 20% or more after tax and building your after-tax investment accounts.
 It is your after-tax investment accounts that will generate passive income for you to live a comfortable retirement life.

+Now that you know what percentage of Americans max out their 401k, it’s up to you to join the movement.
 You only have one life to live, make the most of it!

 Recommendation To Build Wealth